 Each search result page (at least in Google) will be made up of paid and organic search results.
 The organic search results can be made up of a “local pack” or what’s known as a “knowledge graph.”

 The local pack is reserved for local-intent searches and will display a map with several results below it.

-The knowledge graph will show information about your firm when someone specifically searches for it.
+The knowledge graph will show information about your firm when someone searches explicitly for it.